brod2240/ufid_reader/README.md

 HUR: USVI and Puerto Rico \
 \
 **Number of Results** \
-The JSON response from the API includes the last row and total number of rows as of the results as \
+The JSON response from the API includes the last control number, retrieved rows, and total number of rows as of the results as \
 \[ \
 &nbsp;{ \
 &nbsp;&nbsp;"COURSES":[ ], \